quananhle/Python/Software Engineering Practicing/Concepts/Bit Manipulation/847. Shortest Path Visiting All Nodes/README.md

         while queue:
             for _ in range(len(queue)):
                 curr, mask = queue.popleft()
+                # Break out early if all nodes have been visited
                 if mask == ending_mask:
                     return ans
                 for next in graph[curr]:
-                    # Update state of mask with neighbor node
+                    # Update state of mask with neighbor node to mask as visited using OR
                     next_mask = mask | (1 << next)
                     if not (next, next_mask) in visited:
                         visited.add((next, next_mask))